 Down syndrome, also known as Trisomy 21, is a genetic condition that occurs when there are three copies of chromosome 21 in an individual’s cells, rather than the typical two copies.
 It results from an error that occurs following fertilization when cells begin to divide.
 The characteristics and features of Down syndrome are caused by the extra copy of chromosome 21 being in every cell in the body.

-The probability of having a child with Down syndrome can often be predicted prior to giving birth, with a series of screenings and tests conducted by a medical professional.
-About 1 in every 700 pregnancies results in a child with Down syndrome.
+The probability of having a child with Down syndrome can often be predicted before giving birth, with a series of screenings and tests conducted by a medical professional.
+About 1 in every 700 pregnancies result in a child with Down syndrome.
 While the actual cause of the creation of the extra chromosome is still unknown, research supports the fact that a mother has a higher chance of having a child with Down syndrome if the delivery occurs after the age of 35.
 However, because younger women are more likely to have babies than older women, most babies with Down syndrome are born to women younger than 35.

 There is no medical cure for Down syndrome, however, children with Down syndrome benefit from early access to medical care and developmental interventions beginning in infancy.
+Beneficial therapies for Down syndrome include physical, occupational, behavioral, and speech therapy.

-Speech Therapy: Speech delay is common in children with Down syndrome.
+Speech delay is common in children with Down syndrome.
 Speech therapists can assist children with Down syndrome with increasing the coordination in their mouth to form words, teach them alternative communication techniques such as sign language to assist and augment with the facilitation of spoken language or use a combination of both approaches.

-Behavioral Therapy: Common behavior concerns for children with Down syndrome include wandering off, attention problems, and compulsive behaviors.
+Common behavior concerns for children with Down syndrome include wandering off, attention problems, and compulsive behaviors.
 Behavioral therapists try to understand why a child is experiencing behavioral concerns, create strategies for preventing these situations from occurring, and teach more positive ways to respond to situations.

 If your child has been recently diagnosed with Down syndrome, it is important to find support and access resources.